ikr/ikr.su/resume_content.md

 ## Oct 2005 — Oct 2006 PhD assotiate at University of Twente (Enschede)

-Research topic: Aspect-oriented software architecture design
+Research topic: Aspect-oriented software architecture design.
+Quit the program, changed to industry work.

 ## 2001 — 2003 MSc in Applied Mathematics and Informatics at Novosibirsk State University